Table of contents

 โ€

-If the provider cannot show how the work becomes evidence, the service may become advisory theatre.
+If the provider cannot show how advice becomes evidence, the service may become expensive commentary.

-A low-volume B2B SaaS company may need quarterly privacy oversight and DSAR readiness.
+A low-volume B2B SaaS company may need quarterly review and DSAR readiness.

-A healthtech platform processing patient data, a fintech handling KYC and transaction data, or an ecommerce platform with high-volume behavioural data needs a deeper model: more frequent reviews, breach drills, vendor risk checks, and board reporting.
+A healthtech platform processing patient data, a fintech handling KYC and transaction data, or an ecommerce platform with high-volume behavioural data needs a deeper cadence: more frequent reviews, breach drills, vendor checks, product intake, and board reporting.

 โ€